Homosexuality in India: Islamic empires

-On 6 September 2018, consensual gay sex was legalised by India's Supreme Court.
+Section 377

-Section 377 of the Indian Penal Code (IPC), dating back to 1861, makes sexual activities "against the order of nature" punishable by law and carries a life sentence.
-The law replaced the variety of punishments for Zina (unlawful intercourse) mandated in the Mughal empire's Fatawa-e-Alamgiri, these ranged from 50 lashes for a slave, 100 for a free infidel, to death by stoning for a Muslim.
+Section 377 of the Indian Penal Code (IPC), dating back to 1861, made sexual activities "against the order of nature" punishable by law and carries a life sentence.
+The law replaced the variety of punishments for Zina (unlawful intercourse) mandated in the Mughal empire's Fatawa-e-Alamgiri.
 Similarly the Goa Inquisition once prosecuted the capital crime of sodomy in Portuguese India, but not lesbian acts.

 Support for decriminalisation

-One leader, Akkai Padmashali was influential in the protests and demonstrations that eventually led to the repeal of Section 377 of Indian Penal Code.
-She started the organisation "Ondede" in 2014 which envisioned a society that is non-discriminatory and gender-just.
-Ondede, in Kannada, means convergence and this is what she envisioned for the society of India as a whole.
-She wanted Ondede to be a place where people of all sexual orientations spoke openly of their concerns.
-Their mission statement is "To create a space for dialogue, support and strengthen action to visibilize issues of Dignity-Voice- Sexuality in relation to children, women ,and sexual minorities".
-They develop partnerships with community groups through social movements, engage with the state and conduct research.
+One leader, Akkai Padmashali, was influential in the protests and demonstrations that eventually led to the repeal of Section 377 of Indian Penal Code.
+She started the organisation "Ondede" in 2014, which envisioned a society that is non-discriminatory and gender-just.
+Ondede, meaning "convergence" in Kannada, indicates Padmashali's vision for the society of India as a whole with a mission "To create a space for dialogue, support and strengthen action to visibilize issues of dignity, voice and sexuality in relation to children, women, and sexual minorities".
+The organization develops partnerships with community groups through social movements and engagement with the state and conduct research.

 Several organisations, including the Naz Foundation (India) Trust, the National AIDS Control Organisation, Law Commission of India, Union Health Ministry, National Human Rights Commission of India and the Planning Commission of India have expressed support for decriminalizing homosexuality in India.

 In September 2006, Nobel Laureate Amartya Sen, acclaimed writer Vikram Seth and other prominent Indians publicly demanded the repeal of section 377 of the IPC.
 The open letter demanded that "In the name of humanity and of our Constitution, this cruel and discriminatory law should be struck down."
 On 30 June 2008, Indian Labour Minister Oscar Fernandes backed calls for decriminalisation of consensual gay sex, and Prime Minister Manmohan Singh called for greater tolerance towards homosexuals.
 On 23 July 2008, Bombay High Court Judge Bilal Nazki said that India's unnatural sex law should be reviewed.
 The Law Commission of India had historically favoured the retention of this section in its 42nd and 156th report, but in its 172nd report, delivered in 2000, it recommended its repeal.